PrimeLens/django-notes/drf/DRF.md

 ## Save the required python libraries

+almost forgot, its a good idead to list the libs and pipe to a text file so inside `/src` so it is included in git do this<br/>
 `pip freeze > requirements.txt`

 ## Create a custom user model to override django's user model